The Hobart

 The unseen victims of the “fast fashion” industry are the people exploited in the manufacture of cheap clothing.
 Trisha Striker wants to make sure none of us look the other way.

-by Hobart Magazine16 April
+by Hobart Magazine12 June

 Audrey Carter

-by Hobart Magazine16 April
+by Hobart Magazine12 June

-Against The Current Al Viney’s Inspiring Path to The Paralympics
+Against The Current: Al Viney’s Inspiring Path to The Paralympics

 When Alexandra “Al” Viney first stepped into a rowing boat, she instantly fell in love.
 She was in year seven at Launceston Grammar School when she decided to try rowing as a summer sport alongside her best friend.
 Though Al had always been drawn to tennis and basketball, it was her friend’s enthusiasm that led her to give rowing a chance.

-by Hobart Magazine16 April
+by Hobart Magazine12 June

 Tassie Architect Shares Affordable Living Design